 Spring Config Server

-Oracle Backend for Spring Boot and Microservices includes Spring Cloud Config which provides server- and client-side support for externalized configurations in a distributed system.
+Oracle Backend for Microservices and AI includes Spring Cloud Config which provides server- and client-side support for externalized configurations in a distributed system.
 The Spring Cloud Config server provides a central place to manage external properties for applications across all environments.

 The Spring Cloud Config server is pre-configured to work with the Spring Boot Eureka service registry, configured to store the Configuration in the Oracle Autonomous Database to support labeled versions of configuration environments as well as being accessible to a wide range of tools for managing the content.
 More details can be found here: (Spring Cloud Config Documentation).